Pallikoodam

 Pallikoodam or Ezhuthupally Pally is a word in Malayalam and Tamil that denotes a school.

 These were mostly village schools run by individual teachers (Ezhuthu pally Aashaans or Asans or Gurus) and were distinct from Kalaris that taught martial arts.

 Etymology

 The real meaning of Pallikkoodam is a sacred place for education.
-In medieval Kerala, Jain Derasars and Buddhist viharas were known as 'Ezhuthupally Pally.
+In medieval Kerala, Jain Derasars and Buddhist viharas were known as 'Ezhuthupally.
 When Budha bhiskhus started small schools, they were called Pallikkoodam.
-A generally accepted explanation of the etymology of this Malayalam word is that it is a blend word formed out of two Malayalam words Palli and Koodam and that this originated from the centuries-old Buddhist practice.
-The word Palli usually denotes respect.
-Palliunarthal referring to respectable word to describe the morning awakening of a king.
-Pallurakkam, is another word which commence with the same sound "palli" respectable word to express a King's sleep.
-It is not known from when the word "palli" started using in the language though but it denotes the respect attached to the word.
-Malayalam word for "Church / Mosque" is also later referred to as "Palli".
+A generally accepted explanation of the etymology of this Malayalam word is that it is a blend word formed out of two Malayalam words Palli and Koodam.
+The word Palli means small village in Tamil, Sanskrit & Malayalam.
+Koodam means Gathering in Tamil and Malayalam.
+Pallikoodam means village gathering.

+The Malayalam word for Mosque and Church is also later referred to as "Palli" as they borrowed these words.